dcslagel/las-util-django/README.md

 - Store the parsed data in a SQLite database.
 - Display a list of processed files with links to their details
 - Display detailed data in a table format
-- **Provide api for listing uploaded LAS docs and details**
+- Provide api for listing uploaded LAS docs and details
+- **Provide api for uploading LAS docs**

 It has been tested with Django 2.2.4.

 The default database is sqlite.

 Future versions will implement:
-- Add LAS file posting api
 - Parse the 'Well-Information' section if included in the upload file
 - Implement unit testing
 - Clean up web display layout